-The use of timber as trussed rafters for roof of buildings is a very popular alternative all over the world.
-The aim of this post is to show the design example of a timber roof truss (trussed rafter).
+The aim of this article is to show the design example of a timber roof truss (trussed rafter).
 As a direct product of nature, timber has so many variable properties that are more complex than that of concrete, steel, bricks, or aluminium.
 Some of the characteristics which influence the structural behaviour of timber are;

 - moisture content